|

 Oftentimes, night sweats can be so intense that they interrupt a woman's sleep, which can affect many aspects of her daily life.
 Common symptoms of night sweats include sudden and intense heat, irregular heartbeat, nausea, flushing, chills, and headaches.

-Women with menopause-related night sweats may experience anywhere from mild to severe symptoms of these night sweats, of both infrequent or frequent duration, during their usual sleeping hours. |
+Women with menopause-related night sweats may experience anywhere from mild to severe symptoms, varying in duration, during their usual sleeping hours.

-Night Sweats and Sleep:
+Night Sweats and Sleep

 The symptoms of night sweats can drastically disturb sleep patterns, making it difficult to get a good night's rest.
 Because of this, women who suffer from night sweats often experience: